 The PSR Scheme provides for the separation of the decision-making process and has three main stages.

 Stage 1: Consideration by the Director of whether there is sufficient evidence that would enable a Committee of peers to determine if inappropriate practice may have occurred.
-Alternatively, if the practitioners is willing to acknowledge inappropriate practice, the practitioner and the Director may seek to negotiate an agreement.
+Alternatively, if the practitioner is willing to acknowledge inappropriate practice, the practitioner and the Director may seek to negotiate an agreement.

 Stage 2: A peer review process by a PSR Committee to determine if inappropriate practice has occurred.